 Eating and drinking with kids in Vienna

-We had 4 Schnitzel in just as many days.
+We had 4 schnitzel in just as many days in our search for the best schnitzel in Vienna.
 They all came with different accompaniments – from potato salad and parsley potatoes to a mixed salad and French fries.
 Sometimes you get lingonberry sauce with it and sometimes ketchup (tomato sauce).

 Würstel – For in-between hunger pangs or something on the go, a sausage with bread from a Wiener Würstelstand is ideal.
 The most popular and arguable the best-tasting sausage to try is the Käsekrainer.
 Currywurst, another favourite, is a sausage smothered in curried ketchup with curry powder sprinkled over.
 I also tried the Burenwurst but wasn’t impressed.